MarkThorley/designtechViewExtension/README.md

 ## TESTED:
 Currently tested against Dynamo 2.0.1

-For use with Dynamo 1.3 use specific branch
+Please Note: Not all new features will not be added to Dynamo 1.3.1 branch